-You can use the repurposed plastic water bottle method to grow greens and herbs on your porch or window sill.
 About once per week, plant a pinch of seeds in the soil.
-Use one or two containers per person, per day.
-Or use more, depending on the amount you expect to consume.
+Use one or two containers per person, per day—or more, depending on the amount you expect to consume.

-When the sprouts are ready, harvest them with clean scissors as needed.
+When the microgreens are ready, harvest them as needed with clean scissors.
 After you’ve harvested all of the sprouts in a bottle, turn the soil over with a spoon and reseed.
-The roots (or radicles) of the previous plants will help to nourish the new seedlings.
-If toting is a concern, allow the soil to thoroughly dry between plantings.
+The roots (or radicles) of the previous plants will break down and help nourish the new seedlings.

-For economy’s sake I prefer to get seeds in bulk, or gather them, or buy 4 seed packets for $1 when the packets go on sale during the summer at the dollar stores.
+For economy’s sake, I prefer to get seeds in bulk, or gather them, or buy 4 seed packets for $1 when they go on sale during the summer at the dollar stores.
 Some of my favorite seeds to use are spinach, kale, basil, arugula, and mesclun.